jrobson1065/restaurant/README.md

   - Assume that every guest will have exactly the number of people listed in the reservation (no extra people, no missing people).

 # GIT Instructions:
-  commits should be at least every 30 minutes, even if code isn't working (avoid pushing code that isn't working, but committing is fine)
+  Commits should be at least every 30 minutes, even if code isn't working (avoid pushing code that isn't working, but committing is fine)

-  if you added a new file since your last commit:
+  If you added a new file since your last commit:
 ```
     $ git add .
     $ git commit -m "message"
 ```

-  if you did not add any new files since your last commit:
+  If you did not add any new files since your last commit:
 ```
     $ git commit -am "message"
 ```